-Enrollment in courses offered by other colleges may be dependent upon class space, instructor permission, and/or scheduling constraints.
+Note: Enrollment in courses offered by other colleges may be dependent upon class space, instructor permission, and/or scheduling constraints.
+Students should consult the Office of Academic Affairs prior to making selections.

 ACCT 5050 Health Care Accounting and Finance (3 credit hours)